-In the Spring of 2018, Universal Music Enterprises released worldwide the Temptations’ latest studio album, All the Time, which was the group’s first new album in eight years.
+In 2018, the group released worldwide their latest studio album, entitled, All the Time, which was the group’s first new album in eight years.
 It was released in CD, vinyl LP, limited edition white vinyl LP and digital formats.
 It features three new, original Temptations’ songs, in addition to inspired renditions of songs from Maxwell, The Weeknd, Sam Smith, Bruno Mars and others.
 At the time of the album’s release, Dr. Williams said, “…Looking back, I never could have imagined where my life has taken me.
 I’m proud of what the Temptations have achieved, and I’m grateful for every opportunity we’ve been so fortunate to receive.
 The music carries me.
 Together, we lift our voices with love and wonder…”

 In March of 2020, Tantor Media, a division of Recorded Books, released the audiobook edition of Dr. Otis Williams’ critically acclaimed autobiography, Temptations, written with The New York Times best-selling writer Patricia Romanowski.
 The audiobook includes a never-before-released introduction and a newly revised final chapter.
 Dr. Williams reads the new introduction and J.D.
 Jackson, an AudioFile Golden Voice Award winner (2020), narrates the book.
 The audiobook is available in CD, Mp3 and digital formats.

 In June of 2020, the Temptations released, a message for our times, a new, soulful version of “You’ve Got a Friend,” as a YouTube video.
 The Group raised their voices in the video to reflect on their 60’s struggles and pay tribute to today’s movement for change.
 The video was recorded in a private session in Los Angeles, California.